 Our Mission

-Fostering Care, is a nonprofit healing school for youth aging out of foster care.
+Fostering Care is a nonprofit healing school for youth aging out of foster care.

 We are healing the healers of tomorrow.

-Within the three-month healing intensive, participants will receive modalities and therapies to treat trauma, strengthen immune and neurological systems, as well as fortify self-esteem and the corporeal.
-By completion, the participants will have also earned numerous healing trade certifications; David Elliott Breathwork teaching certification, CAST: Zero Abuse Project, Community Resilience Model (CRM), Food Handlers license, OSHA, Peer to Peer Support Certification,Trauma-Resilient Professional (TRP) w/TREC, & SiddhaYoga - enabling them to continue the healing processes as a trade in our vast, post-graduate, career pipelines.
+Within our three-month healing intensive, participants will receive modalities and therapies to treat trauma, strengthen immune and neurological systems, as well as fortify self-esteem and the corporeal.
+By completion, the participants will have also had the opportunity to earn numerous healing-trade certifications; David Elliott Breathwork teaching certification, CAST: Zero Abuse Project, Community Resilience Model (CRM), Food Handlers license, OSHA, Peer to Peer Support Certification, Trauma-Resilient Professional (TRP) w/TREC, & Siddhayoga - as well as high school and college credits through our accredited Learn4Life classroom.
+Thus, enabling them to continue the healing processes as a trade in our vast, post-graduate, career pipelines.

 “…Fostering Care, a holistic, nonprofit healing school for youth aging out of foster care in Los Angeles.
 The school is contributing to halting the negative outcomes that so many youth who age out of foster care experience, including homelessness, incarceration, and human trafficking.
 Moreover, the school is also very importantly training young people in healing modalities, so that they leave school with a trade/occupation that will enable them to achieve self-sufficiency.
 Fostering Care will truly transform these young people’s lives, giving them the potential to live vibrant, healthy, and prosperous lives, by playing a part in the healing of others and feeling the empowerment that comes from being a contributing member of society.